ivy-llc/ivy/docs/partial_source/contributing/0_setting_up.rst

 The steps are as following to setup testing on VS Code when using a new Codespace.

-1. Under the flask Icon in the toolbar select "Configure Python Tests" and select PyTest as the test framework
+1. Under the flask Icon in the toolbar select "Configure Python Tests" and select PyTest as the test framework.

 .. image:: content/vs_testing_01.png
    :width: 420